What should be declared to Customs?

-- Sri Lankan residents are entitled for an annual allowance according to the stay abroad as per the following table.
-Items allowed under these allowances normally include personal clothing, electrical/ electronic house hold equipments (Other than restricted and prohibited items) and 2 ½ lit. of liquor and 2 lit. of wine.
+- Sri Lankan residents are entitled to an annual allowance according to the stay abroad as per the following table.
+Items allowed under these allowances to normally include personal clothing, electrical/ electronic household equipments (Other than restricted and prohibited items) and 2 ½ lit. of liquor and 2 lit. of wine.

 ||Value of items brought from Abroad

 ||Value of items purchased at duty free Shops